Check out our updated section below!

 Recent studies have highlighted a new type of modification, mesyl-phosphoramidate antisense oligonucleotides (ASOs), which was used to target the pro-oncogenic miR-21 in melanoma B16 cells and in a xenograft mouse tumor model [1,2].
 The results suggested the modification increases ASOs’ stability in biological environments, facilitates cellular uptake, and enhances intracellular trafficking.
 With improved pharmacokinetic properties and target engagement, mesyl modification holds promise as a replacement for phosphorothioate (PS) in future antisense oligonucleotide applications, pending further studies.

-What is mesyl and how is it synthesized?
+What is mesyl phosphoramidate and how is it synthesized?

 Mesyl phosphoramidate oligonucleotides are DNA analogs that replace the natural phosphodiester group with a mesyl (methanesulfonyl) group (known by µ-modification or MsPA).